aengelberg/jamulus-bootstrapped/README.md

 <img width=50% src="https://user-images.githubusercontent.com/4122172/114342064-fb6d6f80-9b0f-11eb-9dc3-7dc90aedd468.png"/>

-A "User Data" text box will appear.
+A new text box for "user data" will appear.
 Here we'll tell the Droplet to start Jamulus after it boots up.
 Copy the following config into that text box.

 ```yaml
 #cloud-config